Time Zones in Georgia

 does Georgia use daylight saving time?

 No, Georgia does not use daylight saving time.
-The country stays on UTC+4 throughout the year, with no seasonal clock changes.
+The country stays on UTC+4 all year, so there are no spring or autumn clock changes to update in calendars, booking systems, or meeting schedules.

 what is the time difference between Georgia and UTC?

 Georgia is UTC+4.
-This means local time in Georgia is four hours ahead of Coordinated Universal Time.
+That means local time in Georgia is always four hours ahead of Coordinated Universal Time.

 what currency does Georgia use?

 Georgia uses the GEL (Lari).
-It is the national currency used for retail purchases, accommodation, transport, dining, and business payments across the country.
+This is the currency used for hotel payments, restaurant bills, domestic transport, retail purchases, and local business transactions across the country.

 what is the dialing code for Georgia?

 The international dialing code for Georgia is +995.
-You need to use this country code when calling a Georgian number from outside the country.
+You use this code when calling Georgian landlines or mobile numbers from outside the country.

 what time zone is used in Tbilisi?